Formosos/xen-wallet/README.md

 This calculation is simplified by providing directly all the summed multiplier combinations.
 So instead of providing the weekly reward for week 1 `0.102586724 * 0.95^1` and for week 2 `0.102586724 * 0.95^2`; we provide the sum for week 1 `0.102586724 * 0.95^1` week 2 `0.102586724 * 0.95^1 + 0.102586724 * 0.95^2`.
 If we want to calculate the weekly reward we then simply need to subtract the summed / cumulative reward from week 2 and week 1.

 All of the cumulative rewards are stored in the `cumulativeWeeklyRewardMultiplier` lookup table.
+Since partial weekly rewards are possible; a floor division is applied to derive the weekly index.
+To compensate for the floor division we add one weekly reward multiplier by default.

 #### `getRewardMultiplier`